rs-station/careless/README.md

 ## Dependencies

-`careless` is likely to run on any operating system which is compatible with TensorFlow.
+`careless` is likely to run on any operating system and python version which is compatible with TensorFlow.
-`careless` currently supports __Python 3.8 - 3.10__.
 Pip will handle installation of all dependencies.
 `careless` uses mostly tools from the conventional scientific python stack plus
  - optimization routines from [TensorFlow](https://www.tensorflow.org/)